AmeyVijeesh/PersonalWebsite/README.md

 # PersonalWebsite
 My car-themed personal website, made using React.
 Fully responsive.

-Animations using Framer-motion.
+Animations using Locomotive.js.
 MDBootstrap for navbar.
 Project bootstrapped with React.
 View the website at https://ameyvijeesh.netlify.com